 photo: Head Above Water

 One-on-one lessons are the ticket at Head Above Water (HAW), which offers lessons either in your own private pool or at one of their four pools in West LA, Studio City, and Toluca Lake.
 HAW offers beginner, intermediate and advanced classes to help kids gain a new skill set at each level and individual classes allow instructors to craft lessons based on each child’s specific needs (and/or fears) without distractions.
 If your littles are still getting comfortable, parent and me classes are also available.
 Adult classes are also available if you feel you need a refresher course.
 HAW offers instruction year round.

 Lest we forget, the YMCA is still here for the community.
 Along with gyms, and workout classes, many of the Los Angeles branches also provide swimming lesson.
 These include parent and me, preschool and kids 6-12.
 There are a variety of levels offered for everything from the completely inexperienced to experienced “sharks” looking to prep for swim team.
 In addition, joining the YMCA provides the family with tons of other amenities.
 Check out your local branch schedule today.

 There are multiple locations all over the city, find the one closest to you on their website.

-Do you have a favorite secret weapon that got your kids water safe and happy in a snap?
-Please share your swimming tips in the comment section!
+What are your tips for water safe water babies in your home?
+Share them with us in the comment section!
 Then, if you’re looking to go practice those new skills, check out our favorite community pools.